 If it still doesn’t work, you may have to accept that your devices are incompatible, and you will need an alternative solution.

-The most obvious alternative to using HDMI-CEC would be to use a universal remote, like a Logitech Harmony.
+The most obvious alternative to using HDMI-CEC would be a universal remote, like a Logitech Harmony.

 This controls your television and any connected devices with a single remote – much like with CEC.